Early European systems:

 Although the Magnagvox Odyssey was released in Europe between 1973 and 1975, Philips released the Tele-Spiel (Tele-Game in german), model ES 2201 in late 1975.

-The system has a blue rectangular case and was one of the first PONG systems that used game cartridges.
-Like the Magnavox Odyssey 100, there is no on-screen scoring, hence the presence of cursors on the system case to manually record the scores.
+The system has a nice blue rectangular case and was one of the first PONG systems that used game cartridges.
+Like the Magnavox Odyssey 100, there is no on-screen scoring, hence the presence of cursors on the system case to mark the scores.
 The controllers use uncommon linear potentiometers (usually, rotative models would be used).

-In addition to the Tennis cartridge supplied with the system, several others were available separately at the price of 45F each.
-Each cartridge contains a small electronic board with discrete components (resistors, capacitors, transistors, diodes, etc.) and no integrated circuits.
-Thus, each cartridge enables the necessary graphics generators, set the shape of these graphics (square, rectangle, vertical line, etc.) and manage various events such as collisions.
-Amazingly, the controllers plug to the cartridge instead of the system.
+In addition to the Tennis cartridge supplied with the system, four others could be purchased separately for 45F each.
+Alll contain a small circuit board with discrete components (resistors, capacitors, transistors, diodes, etc.) and no integrated circuits.
+Their circuits enables the necessary graphics generators, set the shape of these graphics (square, rectangle, vertical line, etc.) and manage various events such as collisions.
+Amazingly, the controllers plug to the cartridges instead of the system.

 Some companies even advertised the game through contests (see the HIT scan).